 Feature added in r8691.
 It covers what you're expecting, except that the issue field was left visible, as there's no reason IMO to prevent the user from logging time on a specific issue of a project.

-#5 Updated by Ivan Cenov about 6 years ago
+#5 Updated by Ivan Cenov over 6 years ago

 It is possible to select a project and to enter a number of an issue that is from another project.
 The result is that the selected project is silently changed to the one that the issue belongs to.
 May be some validation on the issue edit control should be added.
 On the other side this would be heavy operation in a system where many projects and many issues exist.